 In general I would recommend you follow the meme trends.
 Even big, serious companies jump on the naive hype train and hire you.
 Ten years ago a lot of firms hired on the "nanotech" buzz word.
 Today if you get some kind machine learning publication at on of the top 3 conferences you will likely get a good position somewhere.
 Quantum computing meme is also hiring.
 One final note of advice: don't waste your time posting about major politics on /sci/.
 Where you publish matters far more than the discipline on your degree.

-One anon asked this question, and the advice can be summarised as follows:
+One anon asked this question, and the advice can be summarised

 Many anons are in countries they would rather leave, either for political or financial reasons.
-Not all countries are so accomodating for foreigners with a degree.
+Not all countries are so accommodating for foreigners with a degree.
 There are also questions if the degree is compatible with the needs in the potential host country.
 Going to the US will usually require someone to sponsor your visa.
 One idea is to try getting a job at a multi-national company that has offices in your country, and then transfer within that company to another country.

 A frequent escape route for scientists is intellectual property (IP), either as a patent Examiner or a patent attorney.
 In this profession a PhD is normal and also appreciated.
 Information on life as an Examiner at the European Patent Office (EPO).
 Unofficial figures are that 30% of examiners at EPO have a PhD.
 Salary is high and since the EPO is an international organisation, employees do not pay taxes (other than a 2 % contribution to the internal retirement fund).
 Also United States Patent and Trademark Office (USPTO) is hiring.
 Both employ several thousand Examiners, and just to keep up with retirements alone will have to hire new people continuously.